CHAMPION LANCER

 Key Takeaways:

-• The Champion Lancer was the least expensive twin-engine aircraft produced in the USA during its production run.
+• The Champion Lancer was introduced as the least expensive twin-engine aircraft in the U.S., designed for simplicity, easy maintenance, and low operational costs.

 See a mistake?
 Contact us.